TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 24/Genesis 24.31.md

 ---

-And he said, Come in, thou blessed of Jehovah; wherefore standest thou without? for I have prepared the house, and room for the camels.
+He said, "Come in, you blessed of Yahweh.
+Why do you stand outside?
+For I have prepared the house, and room for the camels."